T2LT Vertical Dipole

 The bottom half of the T2LT dipole is a ¼λ section of coax (connected to the other side of the barrel) followed by a trap to isolate the antenna from the rest of the coax which serves as a feedline.
 My T2LT antennas are made using inexpensive RG-58 coax with standard PL-259 plugs on both ends.

 The trap can be formed with 8 to 12 turns of coax on a suitable form between 3 and 5 inches in diameter.
 Some experimentation should be expected, adding or removing turns or moving the coil up or down to find the lowest SWR.
-The trap should be as high off the ground as possible, ideally ¼λ for best performance.
+The trap should be as high off the ground as possible, ideally ¼λ for best performance, but 6 to 8 feet is sufficient.

 Coax Choke aka Trap